saharpk1988/saharpk1988/README.md

 <p align="justify">
 Hey, glad to see you here!
 I'm Sahar, a passionate and dedicated software engineer with expertise in software QA automation and software engineering who loves to experiment with new technologies and solve real-world challenges.
 With extensive experience as both a Software QA Automation Engineer and Software Engineer, I bring a wealth of expertise in software testing principles, quality assurance practices, and test automation tools such as Selenium, Postman, and Jmeter.
 My programming skills encompass Java, Kotlin, and Python, along with a thorough understanding of object-oriented design principles.
 Additionally, I possess a solid understanding of SQL and am highly skilled in PostgreSQL database management.
-I am deeply passionate about learning, experiementing, programming and generating fresh and imaginative ideas, and delivering high-quality code that delivers the best user experience.<br>
+I am deeply passionate about learning, experiementing, programming and generating fresh and imaginative ideas, and delivering high-quality code that delivers the best user experience.</p>
-Let's collaborate and create something truly remarkable! </p>

 <br>
+Let's collaborate and create something truly remarkable! <br>

 - 🔭 I hold a Master of Science degree in Computer Science Engineering.
 - 🌱 I’m currently learning React.